Dyvil/Dyvil-Language-Reference/tools/dyvil-compiler.md

   - `test` - runs the Main Type with the specified Main Arguments
 2. Debug Arguments
   - `--debug` - enables both `print` and `test`, and enables advanced logging output
-  - `--pstack` - recommended only for compiler developers, prints a list of tokens for each source file
 3. `@configfile.txt` - loads the Compiler Configuration file from the path after the `@` symbol (relative to the directory from which the compiler was launched)
 4. `option=value` - sets the value of the option named `option` to the `value`.
 Possible options are listed below.